-- (a) A municipality may, by ordinance: - (i) provide an anonymous contribution limit less than \$50;

-- (ii) require greater disclosure of contributions or expenditures than is required in this section; and - (iii) impose additional penalties on candidates who fail to comply with the applicable requirements beyond those imposed by this section. - (b) A candidate is subject to the provisions of this section and not the provisions of an ordinance adopted by the municipality under Subsection (6)(a) if: - (i) the municipal ordinance establishes requirements or penalties that differ from those established in this section; and - (ii) the municipal clerk or recorder fails to notify the candidate of the provisions of the ordinance as required in Subsection (7). - (7) Each municipal clerk or recorder shall, at the time the candidate for municipal office files a declaration of candidacy, and again 14 days before each municipal general election, notify the candidate in writing of: - (a) the provisions of statute or municipal ordinance governing the disclosure of contributions and expenditures; - (b) the dates when the candidate's campaign finance statement is required to be filed; and - (c) the penalties that apply for failure to file a timely campaign finance statement, including the statutory provision that requires removal of the candidate's name from the ballot for failure to file the required campaign finance statement when required. - (8) Notwithstanding any provision of Title 63G, Chapter 2, Government Records Access and Management Act, the municipal clerk or recorder shall: - (a) make each campaign finance statement filed by a candidate available for public inspection and copying no later than one business day after the statement is filed; and - (b) make the campaign finance statement filed by a candidate available for public inspection by:

-- (A) posting an electronic copy or the contents of the statement on the municipality's website no later than seven business days after the statement is filed; and - (B) verifying that the address of the municipality's website has been provided to the lieutenant governor in order to meet the requirements of Subsection 20A-11-103(5); or - (ii) submitting a copy of the statement to the lieutenant governor for posting on the website established by the lieutenant governor under Section 20A-11-103 no later than two business days after the statement is filed.
+- (a) A municipality may, by ordinance: - (i) provide an anonymous contribution limit less than \$50; - (ii) require greater disclosure of contributions or expenditures than is required in this section; and - (iii) impose additional penalties on candidates who fail to comply with the applicable requirements beyond those imposed by this section. - (b) A candidate is subject to the provisions of this section and not the provisions of an ordinance adopted by the municipality under Subsection (8)(a) if: - (i) the municipal ordinance establishes requirements or penalties that differ from those established in this section; and - (ii) the municipal clerk or recorder fails to notify the candidate of the provisions of the ordinance as required in Subsection (9). - (9) Each municipal clerk or recorder shall, at the time the candidate for municipal office files a declaration of candidacy, and again 35 days before each municipal general election, notify the candidate in writing of: - (a) the provisions of statute or municipal ordinance governing the disclosure of contributions and expenditures; - (b) the dates when the candidate's campaign finance statement is required to be filed; and - (c) the penalties that apply for failure to file a timely campaign finance statement, including the statutory provision that requires removal of the candidate's name from the ballot for failure to file the required campaign finance statement when required. - (10) Notwithstanding any provision of Title 63G, Chapter 2, Government Records Access and Management Act, the municipal clerk or recorder shall: - (a) make each campaign finance statement filed by a candidate available for public inspection and copying no later than one business day after the statement is filed; and - (b) make the campaign finance statement filed by a candidate available for public inspection by: - (i) posting an electronic copy or the contents of the statement on the municipality's website no later than seven business days after the day on which the statement is filed; and - (ii) in order to comply with the requirements of Subsection 20A-11-103(4)(b)(ii), providing the lieutenant governor with a link to the electronic posting described in Subsection (10)(b)(i) no later than two business days after the day on which the statement is filed.